NEK Swim Week

 The Swims, with maps, fees and caps for each:

-August 12, 2017 – Crystal Swim – We gather at Crystal Lake State Park, 96 Bellwater Ave, Barton, VT 05822.
+August 11, 2018 – Crystal Swim – We gather at Crystal Lake State Park, 96 Bellwater Ave, Barton, VT 05822.
 Map Here.
 We Swim east to the cliffs, hang a right, swim south to Moose Rock, cross the lake westerly to the railroad tracks, head north back to Crystal State Beach.
 5 miles +/- in a spring-fed marvel.
 We offer shorter distances (swim to the cliffs and back to the beach) For a chart of the swim course, click here Fee: $100.
-Cap: 30 swimmers

-August 13, 2017 – Island Pond Swim – We gather at Lakeside Park, 32 Mill Street, in Island Pond (Brighton) Map Here and leave from the Public Boat Dock, swim around the island, across the lake and back.
+August 12, 2018 – Island Pond Swim – We gather at Lakeside Park, 32 Mill Street, in Island Pond (Brighton) Map Here and leave from the Public Boat Dock, swim around the island, across the lake and back.
 Last year we saw a pair of bald eagles fishing.
 4 miles +/- Lunch sandwiches are offered on the beach with BYOB.
 For a chart of the swim course, click here, Fee: $50.
-Cap 30 swimmers.

-August 17, 2017 – Lake Memphremagog – Clubhous Border Slash Swim.
-We gather at The Clubhous, 649 Sunset Acres, Derby or Newport, VT The Map Leave from The Clubhous Beach, swim 2 miles west past the south end of Bell Island, turn north to the slash on the east side of Province Island, across to the slash on the East shore of the mainland, then south east around Eagle Point and back to The Clubhous beach.
+August 16, 2018 – Lake Memphremagog – Clubhous Swim.
+We gather at The Clubhous, 649 Sunset Acres, Derby or Newport, VT The Map Leave from The Clubhous Beach, swim to the south of Bell Island, turn north toward Province Island, across to the slash on the West side and into Canada, around the North end of Province, then south east past Eagle Point and Cove Island and back to The Clubhous beach.
+6.5 miles.
 Marathon Swim # 4.
 After swim pot luck BBQ at The Clubhous.
-For a chart of the swim course, click here Fee: $125.
-Cap: 40 swimmers.
+For a chart of the swim course, click here Fee: $150.

-August 20, 2017 – Caspian Swim – 3 miles to Bathtub Rock and back or 1.5 miles to The Rock, Caspian is a hidden jewel.
+August 19, 2018 – Caspian Swim – 3 miles to Bathtub Rock and back or 1.5 miles to The Rock with shuttle back.
+Caspian is a hidden jewel.
 Just a great way to end a great week of open water swimming.
 We start and finish at the public beach at Greensboro.
 126 Beach Road, Greensboro, Vermont.
 The Map For a chart of the swim course, click here Fee $50.
-Cap 40 swimmers

 Yackers and Kayak Rentals

 We can provide rental kayaks (with two pfds, a paddle, and a whistle) at the beach on the morning of the swim for a fee of $65 for a day.
-Full weekly rental rates are also available.
+Full weekly rental rates of $300 for all eight days are also available.

 Safety Protocols Applicable to All Swims